- 17/06/2024

 - Conditions like Crohn’s disease

-Symptoms of Anal Fissures:
+Common Symptoms of Anal Fissures:

-Treating Anal Fissures:
+Treatment for Anal Fissures:

-- Warm sitz baths to relax the anal muscles
+- Ointments to relax anal muscles

 - Stool softeners